clokep/relapse/docs/usage/configuration/config_documentation.md

 ### `templates` and `custom_template_directory`

 These options define templates to use when generating email or HTML page contents.
-The `custom_template_directory` determines which directory Synapse will try to find template files in to use to generate email or HTML page contents.
+The `custom_template_directory` determines which directory Relapse will try to find template files in to use to generate email or HTML page contents.
-If not set, or a file is not found within the template directory, a default template from within the Synapse package will be used.
+If not set, or a file is not found within the template directory, a default template from within the Relapse package will be used.

 See [here](../../templates.md) for more information about using custom templates.